maflcko/b-c-gui-translations-review/reviews/pt_BR.md

 %7 AVISO: Scammers estão ativamente influenciando usuário a digitarem comandos aqui, roubando os conteúdos de suas carteiras.
 Não use este terminal sem pleno conhecimento dos efeitos de cada comando.%8</translation>

 YES
-There are some grammatical and phrasing issues in the translation:
+There are some issues with this translation:

-1. "Bem vindo" should be hyphenated: "Bem-vindo".
+- "Bem vindo ao %1 console de RPC." should be "Bem-vindo ao console RPC %1." for natural word order and correct spelling ("Bem-vindo" instead of "Bem vindo").
-2. The phrase "aumentar ou diminuir a tamanho da fonte" is incorrect; it should be "aumentar ou diminuir o tamanho da fonte".
+- "a tamanho da fonte" is incorrect.
+It should be "o tamanho da fonte".
-3. The sentence "Para mais informações sobre a utilização desse console. digite %6." is a fragment with a period instead of a comma; it should be "Para mais informações sobre a utilização desse console, digite %6."
+- In "Para mais informações sobre a utilização desse console. digite %6.", there is a period instead of a comma or semicolon before "digite".
+It should be "Para mais informações sobre a utilização desse console, digite %6."
-4. The word "Scammers" should be translated to Portuguese as "Golpistas" or "Criminosos".
-Leaving it in English is inappropriate.
-5. The phrase "estão ativamente influenciando usuário a digitarem comandos aqui" is awkward.
-A better phrasing: "Estão ativamente enganando usuários para digitar comandos aqui".
-6. Remove the space after %7 to keep consistent with the note about style tags being attached without spaces.
+- In "%7 AVISO: Scammers estão ativamente influenciando usuário a digitarem comandos aqui, roubando os conteúdos de suas carteiras.", "Scammers" should be translated to "golpistas".
+- "usuário" should be plural ("usuários").
+- "AVISO:" is now separated from %7, unlike the source, which appears to intend for both the opening and closing style tags (%7 and %8) to be flush with the text that follows/preceded them (i.e. no extra space).
+- "conteúdos de suas carteiras" can be more naturally rendered as "o conteúdo de suas carteiras".
+- "este terminal" should be "este console" to match the context.

-Corrected translation:
+Correct translation:

-Bem-vindo ao %1 console de RPC.
+Bem-vindo ao console RPC %1.
-Utilize as setas para cima e para baixo para navegar no histórico, e %2 para limpar a tela.
+Utilize as setas para cima e para baixo para navegar no histórico e %2 para limpar a tela.
 Utilize %3 e %4 para aumentar ou diminuir o tamanho da fonte.
-Digite %5 para ver os comandos disponíveis.
+Digite %5 para ver uma visão geral dos comandos disponíveis.
-Para mais informações sobre a utilização desse console, digite %6.
+Para mais informações sobre o uso deste console, digite %6.

-%7AVISO: Golpistas estão ativamente enganando usuários para digitar comandos aqui, roubando os conteúdos de suas carteiras.
-Não use este terminal sem pleno conhecimento dos efeitos de cada comando.%8
+%7AVISO: Golpistas têm estado ativos, instruindo usuários a digitarem comandos aqui e roubando o conteúdo de suas carteiras.
+Não utilize este console sem compreender plenamente as consequências de um comando.%8
 ```

 ```
         <source>An optional label to associate with the new receiving address (used by you to identify an invoice).
 It is also attached to the payment request.</source>
         <translation>Um rótulo opcional para associar ao novo endereço de recebimento (usado por você para identificar uma solicitação de pagamento).
 Que também será adicionado a solicitação de pagamento.</translation>

 YES
+The translation contains some issues:
+- "identificar uma solicitação de pagamento" does not accurately translate "identify an invoice" (should be "identificar uma fatura").
-There's a grammatical issue with the second sentence fragment "Que também será adicionado a solicitação de pagamento."
-It should be connected properly and use the correct form of the verb to avoid a sentence fragment.
+- The second sentence has a minor issue: "Que também será adicionado a solicitação de pagamento." is not idiomatic; "Que" should not begin the sentence, and "a solicitação de pagamento" is missing an accent: "à solicitação de pagamento".

 Correct translation:
-Um rótulo opcional para associar ao novo endereço de recebimento (usado por você para identificar uma solicitação de pagamento).
-Ele também é anexado à solicitação de pagamento.
+Um rótulo opcional para associar ao novo endereço de recebimento (usado por você para identificar uma fatura).
+Ele também será anexado à solicitação de pagamento.
 ```

 ```
         <source>Bech32m (BIP-350) is an upgrade to Bech32, wallet support is still limited.</source>
         <translation>Bech32m (BIP-350) é uma atualização para o Bech32,</translation>

 YES
-The translation is incomplete and omits the second part of the sentence "wallet support is still limited."
-This makes the translation inaccurate and potentially misleading.
+The translation is incomplete.
+The second clause "wallet support is still limited" is missing.

 Correct translation:
-Bech32m (BIP-350) é uma atualização do Bech32, o suporte em carteiras ainda é limitado.
+Bech32m (BIP-350) é uma atualização do Bech32, o suporte por carteiras ainda é limitado.
 ```

 ```
         <source>%1 from wallet '%2'</source>
         <translation>%1 da pasta "%2</translation>

 YES
-The translation is incomplete and missing the closing quotation mark after "%2".
-Also, "pasta" literally means "folder" or "folder on a computer," but in the Bitcoin context, "wallet" should be translated as "carteira".
+The translation is problematic for two reasons:
+1. "wallet" should be translated as "carteira" in the Bitcoin context, not "pasta" (which means "folder").
+2. The closing quotation mark after %2 is missing.

 Correct translation:
 %1 da carteira "%2"
 ```